2023 Toyota Tacoma vs. Chevrolet Colorado

 Reliability

-Read about the warranties, the maintenance plans and the roadside assistance plans you get with the Toyota Tacoma and the Chevrolet Colorado.
+Read about the warranties, the maintenance plans and the roadside assistance plans you get with the Toyota Tacoma vs. the Chevrolet Colorado.

 • The Toyota Tacoma comes with Toyota’s Basic Warranty for 3 years/36,000 miles, and the Chevy Colorado comes with a Bumper-to-Bumper Limited Warranty for 3 years/36,000 miles.